mrcsmcln/laravel-elixir-images/readme.md

 gulp images
 ```

-The `--production` flag will engage image optimization in addition to resizing.
+The `--production` flag, or the `optimize` option, will engage image optimization in addition to resizing.
 Works with `gulp watch`, too.

 ## Installation